kythe/kythe/kythe/web/site/getting-started.md

 * source-highlight
 * uuid-dev

-You will need to ensure they exist using your favorite method (apt-get, brew, etc.).
+You will need to ensure these packages are installed on the system where you intend to build Kythe.
+There are instructions for using `apt-get` below.
+If you are using macOS, see [Instructions for macOS](install-macos.md).

 #### Installing Debian Jessie Packages